Did you know?

 What to eat

-Seafood restaurants abound in Summerstrand.
+Seafood restaurants abound in the suburb Summerstrand.

 See the Events section of the listed Nelson Mandela Bay Tourism website for details.